jimhall/jimhall.github.io/index.md

 # Welcome to my blog

 I'm glad you are here.
-I plan to talk about ...

-stuff

-This is the second pathetic attempt to add content and figure out how Jekyll works.
+Thanks for stopping by!

+Send constructive points or constructive criticism by clicking the social links in the footer.

 <ul>
 {% for post in site.posts %}